UsefulEngines/AwsContainerLab/README.md

 **Your Lab Workstation - A Remote AWS Linux AMI Instance**
 1. For this lab, we utilize an EC2 hosted **.NET Core 2.1 with Amazon Linux 2 - Version 1.0** instance.
 This Amazon Machine Image (AMI) is preconfigured with both **AWS CLI** and the **dotnet** runtime.
 It doesn't include **AWS .NET Core Global Tools** nor **docker**, but we will install those.
 2. Don't know how to create an EC2 instance?
-Please refer to step-wise documentation at (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html).
+Please refer to step-wise documentation at (https://aws.amazon.com/getting-started/tutorials/launch-a-virtual-machine/).
 3. When creating your AMI instance, be sure to select the **.NET Core 2.1 with Amazon Linux 2 - Version 1.0** AMI-type.
 We recommend utilizing a **t2.large** or better host-machine type.
-4. Please refer to a companion lab at (http://www.awslab.io/dotnet/launchingec2windows/) for general instructions on deploying an EC2 instance.
-But, instead of creating a Windows EC2 instance, choose the **.NET Core 2.1 with Amazon Linux 2 - Version 1.0** image-type.
-5. When creating your EC2 instance, be sure to either download (or select an existing) **PEM** key file for subsequent use for secure shell (SSH) logon from your local terminal application.
+4. When creating your EC2 instance, be sure to either download (or select an existing) **PEM** key file for subsequent use for secure shell (SSH) logon from your local terminal application.
-6. Refer to  <a href="#appendix-a">**Appendix A**</a> herein for instructions on accessing your AMI instance via SSH.
+5. Refer to  <a href="#appendix-a">**Appendix A**</a> herein for instructions on accessing your AMI instance via SSH.

 **Proceed with installation of the following tools only after completion of the above workstation guidance.
 All further lab instructions are to be executed from a terminal window remoting into your EC2 instance via SSH.**